Now we have another couple-on-the-run film noir, the 1950 classic Gun Crazy, starring Peggy Cummins and John Dall.

 I admit, I was going into this movie for my first viewing after having just seen the recent Netflix movie The Highwaymen.
 After watching that movie, I was definitely feeling interested in seeing another Bonnie-and-Clyde type of movie, and this one was in a stack of Blu-rays given to me for my birthday, so it jumped to the front of the pack.
 Watching it, I found myself very impressed with what the filmmakers were able to do with this movie.
 I know one famous scene from this movie is the long take from the back seat of a car as they drove up to a bank, robbed it, and then drove away.
 The fact that it was apparently filmed at a real bank (plus the fact that the two leads did most of their own driving) really astounded me, and it helped their performances, considering they had to deal with the real problem of parking and improvise some of their dialogue.
 I definitely have to applaud the director and how he was able to do so much with so little, especially for the final scene (I’m not saying anymore, so that I don’t spoil anything).
 So, yes, I do like and recommend this noir to anybody that would be interested (and certainly to those familiar with the classic Bonnie And Clyde, which was apparently influenced by this movie)!

-This movie is available on Blu-ray and DVD from Warner Archive Collection and is one hour, twenty-seven minutes in length.
+This movie is available on Blu-ray and DVD from Warner Archive Collection.

 My Rating: 9/10